TauGI0/gn-data-cafe_product_performance_analysis/README.md

 - Most purchased: **Coffee**, **Salad**, **Tea**
 - Least purchased: Cake, Sandwich, Smoothie

 **Trends:**
-- Coffee: consistently top 3 all year
+- Coffee remained consistently in the top three.
-- Salad: decreased in Q4
+- Salad showed a decline in Q4.
-- Tea: increased in the second half
+- Tea increased in popularity in the second half.

 ---